chok-chok/episode-api/README.md

 Python:   /usr
 ```
 - Add the virtualenv path to your IDE's Python intepreter path
+- Restart the IDE & Terminal to ensure the source code is running on the virtualenv from poetry

 #### 2. Launch the app (from root folder of project)
 ```